custom-components/zaptec/README.md

 > affect all.

 > [!IMPORTANT]
-> Many EVs doesn't like getting too frequent changes to the available charge
+> Many EVs don't like getting too frequent changes to the available charge
 > current.
 Zaptec recommends not changing the values more often than 15 minutes.